🏎️💨 Running k6

-Using k6, you can test the reliability and performance of your systems and catch performance regressions and problems earlier, allowing you to build resilient applications that scale.
+Using k6, you can test the reliability and performance of your systems and catch performance regressions and problems earlier. k6 will help you to build resilient and performant applications that scale.

 k6 is packed with features, which you can learn all about in the documentation.
 Key features include:

 k6 users are typically Developers, QA Engineers, SDETs, and SREs.
 They use k6 for testing the performance and reliability of APIs, microservices, and websites.
 Common k6 use cases are: